-The webinars, co-organized by the Secretariat of the OEWG and the Geneva Environment Network, aim at building bridges and promote collaboration and knowledge sharing between and among stakeholders, and to raise public awareness about the OEWG preparing proposals for the establishment of the panel.
+The webinars and hybrid events, co-organized by the Secretariat of the OEWG and the Geneva Environment Network, aim at building bridges and promoting collaboration and knowledge sharing between and among stakeholders, and to raise public awareness about the OEWG preparing proposals for the establishment of the panel.

 Arranged in reverse chronological order.

 Procedures for Addressing Conflicts of Interest: Lessons Learned from Existing Science-Policy Interfaces | Road to OEWG 2 Series